Multivariate Zipper Fractal Functions: Box Dimension of Multivariate ZFIF

 It is known that for a univariate function $f\in \Lip_A \beta$, the corresponding univariate Bernstein function $B_nf \in \Lip_A \beta$\cite{Brown_Elliott_Paget}.
-We need a similar result for the computation of the box dimension results of the graph of a multivariate Bernstein zipper fractal function. \begin{proposition} If for a multivariate function $f\in \Lip_A \beta$ on $\prod\limits_{p=1}^m I_p$, where {$I_p=[0,1]$}, then the corresponding multivariate Bernstein polynomial $B_{\n}f\in \Lip_A \beta$. \end{proposition} \begin{proof} We know that
+We need a similar result for the computation of the box dimension of the graph of a multivariate Bernstein zipper fractal function. \begin{proposition} If a multivariate function $f$ defined on $[0,1]^m$ is in $\Lip_A \beta$ then the corresponding multivariate Bernstein polynomial $B_{\n}f$ is also an element of $\Lip_A \beta$. \end{proposition} \begin{proof} We know that

 where $b_{j_p,n_p}(x_p):=\binom{n_p}{k_p}x^{k_p}(1-x_p)^{n_p-k_p}$, $p\in \mathbb{N}_m$, and $X:=(x_1,x_2,\cdots,x_m)$.
 Let

 for $p\in \mathbb{N}_m$ and $x_p,y_p \in I$.

 The following results is valid for $n\in \mathbb{N}$: